 Needless to say, potassium is important.
 While potash in traditional fertilizers works great, a natural source of the nutrient does the job just the same.

-Banana peels are good for strawberry plants because they provide a good source of potassium.
+Banana peels are good fertilizer for strawberry plants because they provide a good source of potassium.
 This helps improve the resistance of the plant against fungal and bacterial diseases.
 It also helps improve the plant growth and makes it strong.

-How to Fertilize with Banana Peels
+How to Use Banana Peels For Homemade Strawberry Fertilizer

 There are so many ways to use banana peels.
 Most will just toss the peel into the compost pile.
 But, you can also apply it to the plant directly.